mrcrowl/vscode-hg/README.md

   * Overrides the warning that normally occurs when a new branch is pushed:
   `"true"` &mdash; new branches are pushed without warning (default).
   `"false"` &mdash; shows a prompt when new branches are being pushed (e.g `hg push --new-branch`)

+`hg.path { string | null }`
+  * Specifies an explicit `hg` file path to use.
+  * This should only be used if `hg` cannot be found automatically.
+  * The default behaviour is to search for `hg` in commonly-known install locations and on the PATH.

 `hg.commandMode`
   * Controls the method used to communicate with `hg`.